- Play is 4 on 4 hockey with no goalies.

 - There will be one off-ice pond official to monitor play (scoring, time, puck reset, and arbiter of major infractions and disputes).
 The off-ice official WILL NOT call minor infractions or penalties.
 It is the responsibility of the Team Captains to manage and control their players during the flow of the game.

-- There are no overtime periods in regular play.
-All ties at the end of regulation will be decided by next goal wins.
-During championship games, teams will play a 3-minute overtime.
+- There are no overtime periods in regular play, ties will count towards team records.
+During elimination games, teams will play a 3-minute overtime.
 The team that scores the most will be declared the winner.
 If the score remains tied at the end of the 3 minutes, play will continue unabated and the first team to score wins.

-- All teams will advance to elimination play (Championship Rounds).
+- The top 50% of teams (8 max) will advance to elimination play (Championship Rounds).
 Seeding shall be determined by win/loss record.
-In the event of a tie, the tie breakers that will be used are in this order; total goals, goals against, (if still tied) coin flip.)
+In the event of a tie, the tie breakers that will be used are in this order; Head to Head Record, Goals Allowed, Goal Differential, Coin Flip.

 - All games are 30 minutes in length with two 15-minute halves.

 - Teams skate 4 players at a time.
-But may have up to 7 players.
+But may have up to 7 players (8 max for 35+, 50+ and JFF Divisions)

 - The AWAY has first possession of the puck to start the game; the HOME team starts the second half with the puck.